 McKibbin’s bedbug issues became public knowledge in 2007, shortly after residents posted about it on one of the building’s now-defunct MySpace pages.
 Gawker ran the headline: “Bedbug Population Explodes At Bushwick Hipster Ground Zero.”

-D’Acunto: Those dubsteps guys kept cycling through people, and one of my Australian roommates came up to me and said, “Uh, hi Chris, do you what these little dots are here?”
+D’Acunto: Those dubsteps guys kept cycling through people, and one of my Australian roommates came up to me and said, “Uh, hi Chris, do you know what these little dots are here?”
 I knew what they were because they were in a perfect straight line.
 Everybody had to bag up their clothes.
 It was stupid.
 That’s when we had to leave.

 And then there was crime — both in the building and outside.